deconf/Analytics-Insights/readme.txt

 == Changelog ==

+= 5.9.5 (2023.10.29) =
+* Bug Fixes:
+	* when there is a single Google Analytics 4 property, Disabled is displayed on drop-down property list instead of the actual property

 = 5.9.4 (2023.10.01) =
 * Bug Fixes:
 	* last day on the Analytics area chart is wrong